Frostmourneee/MT-TSP/README.md

 Look into [Advanced](https://github.com/Frostmourneee/MT-TSP/blob/main/AdvancedUsage.md) to get more!

 ## How to 4 common users
-Download the first .zip archive from the [Release](https://github.com/Frostmourneee/MT-TSP/releases/tag/v1.0), unpack it to some folder and launch MT-TSP.exe
+Download the first .zip archive from the [latest release](https://github.com/Frostmourneee/MT-TSP/releases), unpack it to some folder and launch MT-TSP.exe

 ## How to 4 contributors
 Take into account that the project was made via Qt v5.14.2.